juancamilorivas/uber-clone/README.md

 ## About the project

 Created with [Expo](https://expo.dev/) and [Javascript](https://www.typescriptlang.org).
-Esta aplicación hace un clon de Uber 2.0 que usa tecnología como Redux para administrar el estado y Google Autocompletar para mostrar en un mapa opciones como distancia y tiempo de viaje.
+This app renders an Uber 2.0 clone that uses technology as Redux to manage the state and Google Autocomplete to show in a map options like distance and travel time
 ## Available Scripts

 Install dependencies